 What is student life life?

 Fairfield has many clubs and activities, and you are strongly encouraged to participate.
 I was incredibly involved.
 I was Co-President for 2 major clubs on campus.
 In fact, my work with the 3-D Printing club led directly to where I am today.
-The conferences I attended, and the people I met definitely influenced my career.
+The conferences I attended and the people I met definitely influenced my career as a Senior System Engineer.
 The school structure is such that students are supported in creating and having resources for club activities.
 The opportunities are there, if you want to dive into a big project and create something great, go for it.

 How was your experience as a student with vision impairment?